 LH stands for luteinizing hormone and plays a vital role in controlling the reproductive system since it is regulating the function of the ovaries.
 For the first two weeks of your menstrual cycle, LH is necessary for stimulation of the ovarian follicles (which have grown due to rising FSH levels).
 These ovarian follicles are responsible for the production of estrogen.
 Around day 14 of your cycle, LH levels rise- this then leads the ovarian follicle to tear and by that to release a mature egg from the ovary.
 You know this process as ovulation- it’s the process where the egg travels down the oviduct where it then can convene with sperm and be fertilized.
 If a successful fertilization has taken place, LH causes the manufacturing of progesterone, which is a hormone that prepares your uterus for pregnancy.

 A balanced level of luteinizing hormone is key to causing and maintaining fertility and by measuring the levels of LH in urine, you can predict the timing of its surge and by that the time of your ovulation.
 For instance, if your LH-levels are low ovulation does not occur.

-If you have decided for a Pearl Fertility Kit incl.
-Proov™, you will find a purple testing strip in there, which is responsible for measuring your PdG- levels.
+The purple strip is responsible for measuring your PdG- levels.
 PdG is short for Pregnanediol Glucuronide and is a urine metabolite of the progesterone hormone.
 Progesterone builds the uterine wall, so it may house and protect the growing fetus.
 PdG has been shown to directly correlate with the presence of progesterone in blood.
 By measuring PdG, the purple strips help you to confirm whether ovulation has occurred.
 Studies have shown, that PdG levels in urine typically rise 24-36 hours after a successful ovulation (e.g. above noted graph).
 With a fertilized egg, progesterone and estrogen levels remain high in order to support the growing fetus.
 If no conception has taken place, progesterone and estrogen levels decrease, the uterine wall breaks down, menstruation bleeding begins, and the cycle starts all over.
 Adequate progesterone levels are essential for both, getting pregnant and supporting a healthy pregnancy.